 Effective use of Genie+ at Walt Disney World is a total moving target.
-Availability keeps changing, attractions get added or removed, people tend to use it differently … and all of this makes it really hard to plan.
+Availability keeps changing, attractions get added or removed, people tend to use it differently, and now it even costs a different amount each day … and all of this makes it really hard to plan.
 Bonus: if you don’t plan, you’re probably only going to get to make and use 2 or 3 Genie+ reservations in a day.
-And Disney knows it, which is why they recently added language to lower your expectations.
+And Disney knows it, which is why they added language a while ago to lower your expectations.

 Explain the Math

-If you read the original articles from February, you already know all of this stuff.
+If you’ve read earlier versions of this article, you already know all of this stuff.
 You can “test out” of reading this section if you can interpret the color chart below!

 Each park below will have a set of three tables.
 Each table shows you data from a certain range of crowd levels: